Meantone 1/4 Comma vs. Werckmeister III

 Historical Context

-Both Quarter-Comma Meantone (developed by Pietro Aaron (c.
+Both Meantone 1/4 Comma (developed by Pietro Aaron (c.
 1523)) and Werckmeister III (developed by Andreas Werckmeister (1691)) emerged from the Renaissance / Early Baroque and Baroque periods respectively.
 Each represents a distinct solution to the fundamental problem of keyboard tuning: how to distribute the Pythagorean comma across the circle of fifths.

 Developed by Pietro Aaron (c.
 1523) — Renaissance / Early Baroque era